-I see a Mexico of indigenous communities, which can no longer wait for the demands of justice, dignity and progress; of indigenous communities that have the great strength of their cohesion, of their culture, and of which they are willing to believe, to participate, to build new horizons.
+I see a Mexico of indigenous communities, which can no longer wait for the demands of justice, dignity and progress; of indigenous communities that have the great strength of their cohesion, their culture, and which they are willing to believe, participate, to build new horizons.

 I see a Mexico of peasants who still does not have the answers they deserve.
 I have seen an impoverished, indebted countryside, but I have also seen a field with the capacity to react, to pay off if the right incentives are established and ingrained.

 I see a change in the field; a field with a great productive vocation; a field that is called to play a decisive role in the new stage of progress for our country.

 I see a Mexico of workers who can not find the jobs or the wages they demand; but I also see a Mexico of workers who has decidedly joined the productive effort, and to whom we must respond with jobs, training, training, and better salaries.

 I see a Mexico of young people who face every day the difficult reality of the lack of employment, and who do not always have access to education and preparation opportunities.
 Young people are often bordered by crime, and drug addiction; but I also see young people who, when they have the support when they have the opportunities they demand, decisively participate with their energy in the progress of the Nation.

 I see a Mexico of women who still do not have the opportunities that belong to them; women with great capacity, a great capacity to enrich our economic, political and social life.
 Women in sum demand fuller, fairer participation in Mexico today.